Jordeks/jabber-frontend/NOTES.md

 [X] edit a message
 [X] delete a message
-[X] handle displaying errors in create action creator [] handle displaying errors in edit action creator
+[X] handle displaying errors in create action creator [X] handle displaying errors in edit action creator
-[] use auth to have a current_user
+[] I'M SORRY JORDLES I BROKE YOUR BEAUTIFUL POPUP PLEASE HALP ME FIX (it no longer closes) [] use auth to have a current_user
 [] make message form sticky bottom
 [] use React library (moments? -- no Luxon? idk) for date formatting